cyxigo/cykodigo/README.md

 # cykodigo

-a little silly bot, and my son
+a little silly bot

 # What

 i dont think this bot needs a readme, why would it?

+# Build

+what?

+# Usage

+what? i dont understand

+# Credits

+okay?